kennylwx/schiba/README.md

 ### `fetch`

-Fetches the database schema, formats it, saves it to a file, and copies it to the clipboard.
+Fetches the database schema from all selected schemas, formats it, saves it to a file, and copies it to the clipboard.

 **Usage**